-The International Working Group established a management objective to maintain the population size within acceptable limits by regulating harvest in Norway and Denmark.
+Objective Function. - The International Working Group established a management objective to maintain the population size within acceptable limits by regulating harvest in Norway and Denmark.
 For computational purposes, the optimal value (V^) of a harvest-management strategy (A) at time t is a temporal sum of the product of harvest and population utility:

-Using the elements described above, we calculated a passively adaptive harvest strategy using stochastic programming (SDP).
-We used the open-source software dynamic MDPSolve[©] (https://sites.google.com/site/mdpsolve/) to compute an optimal solution.
+Using the elements described above, we calculated a passively adaptive harvest strategy using stochastic dynamic programming.
+We used the open-source software MDPSolve© (https://sites.google.com/site/mdpsolve/) to compute an optimal solution.
 Based on a recent decision by the International Working Group, we calculated an optimal harvest strategy for a one-year decision making cycle (as opposed to a three-year cycle during initial implementation of adaptive harvest management).
 The optimal harvest strategy for the current model weights is a large table of four dimensions (number of young and adults, temperature days, and corresponding harvest quota) and thus is difficult to display graphically and to interpret.
 Therefore, we depict a portion of the strategy with TempDays fixed near their average (8), as well as at those associated with late (TempDays = 0) and early (TempDays = 16) springs.
-We stress that the harvest strategy derived with SDP is mathematically optimal with respect to the stated management objectives, the alternative harvest quotas available, and the stochastic responses in population size.
-Of course, the decision maker is free to disregard the harvest strategy completely if any of these elements are subject to debate, or to choose a different harvest quota based on other considerations.

-Figure 1.
-Utility (i.e., stakeholder satisfaction) expressed as a function of population size of pink-footed geese.
-Population sizes between about 50,000 and 70,000 are acceptable (and thus have high utility), while those outside that range are very undesirable (and thus have low utility).
+Fig 1.
+Utility (i.e., stakeholder satisfaction) expressed as a function of population size of Pink-footed Geese.
+Population sizes between about 50 000 and 70 000 are acceptable (and thus have high utility), while those outside that range are very undesirable (and thus have low utility).

-5. Results and Discussion
+Results and Discussion